TylerRWard/Computer-Systems-2-project-1/README.md

 ### Day 4
 - Finalized the implementation and tested the program with various input files to ensure correctness.
 - Cleaned up the code and added comments for clarity.
+### Day 5
+- Realized that I am having major issues with my output because it doesn't recognize && or single character tokens.
+- To fix this I found out that my only issue is the fact that I didn't putback ch if the next state is error.

 ---